PRBonn/puma/docker/README.md

 # Docker containers

-The easiest way to try out our code without pulling all the depdendencies is by running our docker container.
-For that you need to install `docker` and `docker-compose`.
+The easiest way to try out our code without pulling all the dependencies is by running our docker container.
+For that, you need to install `docker` and `docker-compose`.

 ## `builder` container

-To actually build this container, in case you need to modify the base image or because you don't have access to the registry provided, just run this command from the `puma` root directory:
+To build this container, in case you need to modify the base image or because you don't have access to the registry provided, just run this command from the `puma` root directory: